czarek7711/hoot/README.md

 * Miwaku no Chousho
 * Night Slave
 * Only You: Seiki Matsu no Juliet to Tachi
-* PeroPero Candy: You no Shou // unlabeled tracks
-* Popful Mail
 * Possessioner
 * Power Dolls
 * Power Dolls 2